concordion/concordion-website/_includes/documenting.md

                   Sub-Feature
               Feature

 At each level, the specification contains links to all the specifications below it.
 For example, a theme page would describe the theme and link to all the features in the theme.
-The specifiications can be nested arbitrarily deep.
+The specifications can be nested arbitrarily deep.

 By using this approach, and instrumenting the links to child specifications with the [run command]({{site.baseurl}}/instrumenting/{{ page.fixture_language }}/{{ page.spec_type }}#run-command), executing any specification will automatically execute all its child specifications, with the results aggregated upwards.